srimuthurajesh/Tech-Notes/Computer science/data_structure.md

 **1. Binary tree**: Each node can have maximum two children.
 **2. Binary search tree** : Binary tree in which left node should less, right node should high
 **3. AVL tree** : self balanced tree. maintain Balance factor = {-1,0,1}
-**4. Red Black tree** : not aggressive self balancing root should be black, no adjacent continuos red node, new node always red
+**4. Red Black tree** : not aggressive self balancing
+  root should be black, no adjacent continuos red node, new node always red
   if we face adjacent red nodes then check parent sibling,
-  a)if it is black, then realign, exchange color for resligned nodes b)if it is red, then recolor parent&sibling to black, recheck againt it parent's parent, if it is (black && not a root) change to red. u will face adjacent red nodes means again continue adjacent conditions.
+  a)if it is black, then realign, exchange color for resligned nodes
+  b)if it is red, then recolor parent&sibling to black, recheck againt it parent's parent, if it is (black && not a root) change to red.
+  if u will face adjacent red nodes means again continue adjacent conditions.

 **5. Splay tree** :  self balanced tree with recently accessed elements are as root.
 **6. B tree**